dddiaz/dddiaz.com/README.md

 - rename repo from academic to frontend on github
 - update all params in parms.toml
 - limit number of projects shown
-- nav bar hover highlight color is dull
 - verify analytics are working correctly, if not, production env var may not be set.
-- blog post for aws image is misaligned
 - set up default blog post template
-- Need to figure out a way to get name under photo!
 - way to make bg icon smaller? scale down?
 - during build process, pull academic sub git repo only at specific revision!
     - document lcoal dev, how to pull the version of academic i need
-- migrate certain projects into blog posts (ex: finding hidden messages)

 # TODO: <DONE>:
 - i think the color of the icons is too blue, make it match my old website (config/_default/params.toml)